|Course Listing||Graduate Handbook (Cognition & Perception)||Graduate Handbook (Social)|

 These courses are generally given once every year or two.
 It is advisable for students to complete these three courses by the end of the second year in the Program.
 Only one of the cognitive courses counts as a Core Content course.
 If a student takes more than one, the additional ones count as advanced electives.

 To achieve a total of 30 graded credits, students must also complete four advanced electives.
 One of these is satisfied by the second-year research requirement (the second-year talk and paper) which is graded and the grade is logged as the grade to a pre-doctoral research course.
 The other three courses can be satisfied by any courses approved by your advisor and advisory committee, including additional quantitative courses, additional Core Content courses, and other advanced electives.
 Most of the advanced electives in Cognition & Perception are given every two or three years.
 The Neural Science core courses are given every year.
 Here are some of the courses you might consider for your advanced electives:

 In the case of a student joining our program with graduate credit from elsewhere, the student in consultation with his or her advisor should go over the transcript and discuss whether any previous courses might substitute for C&P required courses.
 The student should then meet with the Coordinator, bringing a copy of the transcript as well as syllabi from any courses under consideration for transfer credit.
-In the case of a core course, the substitute must be approved by the instructor of the course.
-The advisor should send a memo proposing any possible substitutions to the program coordinator for approval.
+In the case of a core course, the Coordinator may ask the instructor of the core course for approval.
 It should be noted that a minimum of 32 credits (of the 72 required for the doctorate) must be taken in residence at New York University, putting a natural limit on the maximum number of transfer credits accepted.